 Even if you’ve seen the very special Martin Luther King Memorial in Washington DC, your family should not miss an opportunity to visit “his” museum: The National Civil Rights Museum in Memphis, Tennessee.
 Each winter, this fascinating collection runs several special family programs at the National Civil Rights Museum in honor of Dr. King and Black History Month.

 Struggle against injustice is deeply rooted in the Black experience.
-It is an experience of tragedy and violence, but also one of courage, strength, determination, and hope as anyone who has seen “Selma” or “12 Years a Slave” can testify.
-For all Americans, this story should be told and retold to ensure that the struggles, triumphs, and mistakes of the past can guide the future.
+It is an experience of tragedy and violence, but also one of courage, strength, determination.
+Films like “Till,” “Harriet,” “Selma” or “12 Years a Slave” only begin to illustrate it.
+We must tell and retell this story to ensure that the struggles, triumphs, and mistakes of the past can guide the future of all Americans.

 The National Civil Rights Museum Commemorates King’s Work

 The National Civil Rights Museum in Memphis, Tennessee opened in 1991 with this belief in mind.
 The original museum, now greatly expanded, covers the Civil Rights movement.
 Examine key events from the 1950’s and 1960’s.
 Study “Exploring the Legacy” which chronicles events since Dr. King’s assassination.

 The museum brings this history to life, making for a very powerful experience.
 It engages visitors of every age with programs in the auditorium, a courtyard for dramatic presentations and a changing gallery.
-The comprehensive and educational overview of the civil rights movement is provided by the many interactive parts of the collection, research, and public learning programs.
+The comprehensive and educational overview of the Civil Rights movement is provided by the interactive collection, research, and public learning programs.

-This is just a sampling of many parents’ memories waiting to be sparked, while children have a fascinating history to explore at the National Civil Rights Museum.
+This is just a sampling of many parents’ memories waiting to be sparked.
+Children today find a fascinating history to explore at the National Civil Rights Museum.

 National Black History Month in February boasts new exhibits in all the major museums, another cultural reason that makes winter a perfect time to explore this treasure.